-One of the key findings of this study is that NPM-ALK promotes the DNA binding and transcription activity of FOXM1.
+One of the key findings of this study is that NPM-ALK promotes the DNA binding and transcriptional activity of FOXM1.
 This conclusion is based on our observations that knockdown of NPM-ALK significantly reduce FOXM1 reporter activity and its binding to our DNA probe.
 Furthermore, results from our ChIP (using previously validated primers against Cyclin B1 promoter regions) assay have provided further support and validation to this conclusion.
 To our knowledge, the functional role of NPM-ALK localized to the nucleus is largely unknown.
 We believe that the experimental data presented here, considering that FOXM1 is largely localized to the nucleus, strongly suggests that NPM-ALK can exert oncogenic effects in the nuclei of ALK+ ALCL cells, by promoting the biological activity of oncogenic transcription factors such as FOXM1.